 As described in the section entitled "Dividend Policy," we currently intend to retain any earnings for use in the operation of our business and do not anticipate paying any dividends on our Class A common stock in the foreseeable future.
 The disclosure in this section addresses the consequences should our board of directors, in the future, determine to make a distribution of cash or property with respect to our Class A common stock (other than certain distributions of stock which may be made free of tax), or to effect a redemption that is treated for tax purposes as a distribution.
-Any such distribution will generally constitute a dividend for U.S. federal tax purposes to the extent paid from our current or accumulated earnings and profits, asche excess will be allocated ratably among the shares of Class A common stock with respect to which the distribution is made.
-Any such excess allocated to a share of Class A common stock will constitute a return of capital to the extent of the non-U.S.
+Any such distribution will generally constitute a dividend for U.S. federal tax purposes to the extent paid from our current or accumulated earnings and profits, such excess will be allocated ratably among the shares of Class A common stock with respect to which the distribution is made.
+Any such excess allocated to a share of Class A common stock will constitute a return of capital to the extent of capital to the extent of class A common stock will constitute a return of capital to the extent of capital to the extent of class A common stock will constitute a return of capital to the extent of class A common stock will constitute a return of capital to the extent of class A common stock will constitute a return of capital to the extent of class A common stock will constitute a return of capital to the extent of the on-U.S.

 holder's adjusted tax basis in that share of Class A common stock, reducing that adjusted tax basis, but not below zero.
-After the non-U.S. holder's adjusted tax basis in a share of Class A common stock has been reduced to zero, any remaining excess allocated to that share of Class A common stock will be treated as capital gain from the sale of that share of Class A common stock, subject to the tax treatment described below under "Gain on Disposition of Class A Common Stock."
+After the non-U.S. holder's adjusted tax basis in a share of Class A common stock has been reduced to zero, any remaining excess allocated to that share of Class A common stock will be treated as capital gain from the sale of that share of Class A common stock.
+Subject to the tax treatment described below under "Cain on Disposition of Class A Common Stock."
 Any such distributions will also be subject to the discussion below regarding backup withholding and foreign accounts.
 A non-U.S. holder's adjusted tax basis in a share of Class A common stock is generally the purchase price of the share, reduced by the amount of any distributions constituting a return of capital with respect to that share.